miyurusankalpa/miyurublog/content/blog/cw-alarms-using-tfcdk-2/index.md

 cdktf destroy
 ```

-The documentation and the stackoverflow answers for CDK is non existent at the moment, so if an error occurs, it might be hard to track now down.
+The documentation and the stackoverflow answers for Terraform CDK is non existent at the moment, so if an error occurs, it might be hard to track now down.

- From this post, you can see how TerraformCDK can help you easily manage terraform code.
+ From this post, you can see how Terraform CDK can help you easily manage terraform code.